Yttrium-tYcLief/sod-guides/enclave/boss2.md

 ## Phase 1
 Lasts 2:20.

-Before the boss becomes enters the fight, you must hold out against waves of enemies.
+Before Beatrix enters the fight, you must hold out against waves of enemies.
 The most important thing in this fight is avoiding mechanics and keeping pace with the spawn rate of adds.
-This fight behaves sort of like vanilla Fankriss, where you should be focused on adds above all else for the entire fight. **All add spawns and mechanics continue occurring even when the boss is active.** The armies are:
+This fight behaves sort of like AQ40 Fankriss, where you should be focused on adds above all else for the entire fight. **All add spawns and mechanics continue occurring while the boss is active.** The armies are:

 * *A squadron of Scarlet Infantry, led by* **Shield Warden Stein**
 * *A battalion of Scarlet Cavalry, led by* **Knight-Captain Fratley**